imgly/idml-importer/README.md

 The InDesign Importer for the CE.SDK allows you to seamlessly integrate InDesign files into the editor while retaining essential design attributes.

-Here’s an overview of the main features:
+Here's an overview of the main features:

 - _File Format Translation_: The importer converts **IDML files** from Adobe InDesign into the CE.SDK scene file format.
 The resulting scene archive includes all required assets for immediate use.
 - _Bulk Importing_: The codebase is adaptable for bulk importing, streamlining large-scale projects.